xray-forge/xray-16-types/docs/guide/testing.md

 });
 ```

-It installs Lua-like globals and the `xray16` module mock before each test file, then registers Jest matchers such as `toBeNil`, `toEqualLuaTables`, and `toEqualLuaArrays`.
-Add `xray16/typedefs/jest` to `compilerOptions.types` to type-check those matchers.
+It installs Lua-like globals and the `xray16` module mock before each test file, then registers matchers such as `toBeNil`, `toEqualLuaTables`, and `toEqualLuaArrays`.
+Add `xray16/typedefs/jest` to `compilerOptions.types` to type-check them.

 Consumer `moduleNameMapper` entries override SDK entries.
 Consumer `setupFiles` and `setupFilesAfterEnv` entries run after the SDK setup; other top-level options replace their defaults.